Qazim Laçi: Olympiacos

-For the first time Laçi was included in the Olympiacos first team squad who participated in the 2014–15 Greek Cup semi-final game against Apollon Smyrni on 8 April 2015 by coach Vítor Pereira.
-He didn't manage to play in this match.
-Also after 3 weeks Laçi was included in the team for the second-leg against Apollon Smyrni but once again he didn't manage to make his debut and Olympiacos got a 1–1 draw to qualify for the Final with aggregate 4–1.

-In the 2015–16 season Laçi took part with Olympiacos first team against Dinamo Zagreb on 20 October 2015, match valid for the 2015–16 UEFA Champions League group stage, where it was his first match to participate in a major competition such as the UEFA Champions League.

-He made his professional debut on 3 February 2016 under coach Marco Silva in the 2015–16 Greek Cup 1/4 finals against Asteras Tripoli coming on as a substitute in the 90th minute in place of Andreas Bouchalakis.
+For the first time Laçi was included in the Olympiacos first team squad for the 2014–15 Greek Cup semi-final against Apollon Smyrnis on 8 April 2015 by coach Vítor Pereira, but did not feature in the match.
+He was again included in the squad for the second leg three weeks later, but remained unused as Olympiacos progressed with a 4–1 aggregate victory after a 1–1 draw.
+In the 2015–16 season, Laçi was included in the matchday squad for a 2015–16 UEFA Champions League group stage fixture against Dinamo Zagreb on 20 October 2015, marking his first involvement in a senior UEFA Champions League match.
+He made his professional debut on 3 February 2016 under coach Marco Silva in a 2015–16 Greek Cup quarter-final against Asteras Tripolis, coming on as a late substitute.